skip to content

 Centre for Family Research

-& by CNN: When children are told they were born via assisted reproduction can affect outcomes, study finds.
+When children are told they were born via assisted reproduction can affect outcomes, study finds.

 "Parents worried their children may experience difficulties as a result of learning they were conceived by assisted reproduction can stop fretting — the kids are just fine, according to the study published this week after two decades in the making."